Farsi / Persian

 This model uses patches as its basic agents.
 Can you design an "equivalent" model using turtles?
 How would the model dynamics be affected?

-This model and the Cooperation model are part of the curriculum unit "Evolution of Altruistic and Cooperative Habits: Learning About Complexity in Evolution".
-See http://ccl.northwestern.edu/cm/EACH/ for more information.
+This model, the Cooperation model and the Divide the Cake model are part of the curriculum unit "Evolution of Altruistic and Cooperative Habits: Learning About Complexity in Evolution".
+See http://ccl.northwestern.edu/rp/each/index.shtml for more information.
 The EACH unit is embedded within the BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution) evolution curriculum.
-See http://ccl.northwestern.edu/curriculum/simevolution/beagle.shtml .
+See http://ccl.northwestern.edu/rp/beagle/index.shtml.

 This model is based on a paper by Mitteldorf and Wilson, 2000, "Population Viscosity and the Evolution of Altruism", Journal of Theoretical Biology, v.204, pp.481-496.